-You local machine (PC/MAC) is connected to the internet and you can verify its public IP address , by doing a google search ‘what is my ip’
+Your local machine (PC/MAC) connected to the internet, and you can verify its public IP address by doing a google search ‘what is my IP.’

-Both the guest VM and the local host should have the same public IP and the location as both are using the same internet service provider.
+Both the guest VM and the local host should have the same public IP, and the location as both use the same internet service provider.

-Below is the output from my local machine as well as from the guest VM, both shows the same information.
+Below is the output from my local machine and the guest VM.
+Both showing the same information.

-We have the VM setup and working fine and it is also can access the internet. so lets go ahead an configure the VPN in it.
+We have the VM setup and working fine, and it is also can access the internet.
+So let’s go ahead and configure the VPN in it.

-Now open your browser and log in to the nordvpn account an click on download on the left side of the screen.
+Now open your browser and log in to the NordVPN account and click on download on the screen’s left side.

 You can click on Download on the NordVPN.

-As you can see there are many options to choose from, since I am using windows I am downloading the windows version from the download for windows options under Apps.
+As you can see, there are many options to choose from.
+Since I am using windows, I download the windows version from the download for windows options under Apps.